 Sixense is the only supplier offering this wide range of ground and space based sensing as an integrated solution for the civil engineering industry.
 Sixense has more than 700 engineers worldwide dedicated to the construction sector and hold more than 10 years of expertise processing satellite radar data.
 This gives us a comprehensive understanding in this sector.

 - ATLAS InSAR; a high quality processing chain

-Sixense is always looking for new innovative solutions bringing added value to our clients and in 2004 we started developing our own InSAR solution to provide an additional response to the complex issue of ground deformation.
-ATLAS InSAR is in constant development to keep up with new opportunities offered by the unprecedented spatial and temporal volume of Synthetic Aperture Radar (SAR) data – this is only going to increase with new sensors in the future.
+Sixense is always looking for new and innovative solutions to bring added value to our clients.
+In 2004 we started developing our own InSAR solution to provide an additional level of service to the complex issue of ground deformation.
+ATLAS InSAR is in constant development to keep up with new opportunities offered by the unprecedented spatial and temporal volume of Synthetic Aperture Radar (SAR) data.
+This will only increase with new sensors in the future.

 - Advanced web platform

-BEYOND Satellite is able to transform data into actionable information, customised according to client needs, and using cutting-edge analytic tools.
-Moreover, it offers the possibility to integrate in-situ monitoring measurements with ATLAS results to provide clients with multi-scale and holistic control for the different assets of interest.
+BEYOND Satellite is able to transform data into actionable information, customised to our client’s requirements and using cutting-edge analytical tools.
+Additionally, it offers the possibility to integrate auxilliary measurements from other geotechnical and structural monitoring.
+This results in clients receiving multi-source data in an an holistic manner to manage the risk to different assets of interest.